 - There are many touts, which are a nuisance.

 - Fake items are sold, and it can be hard to determine the quality.
+Always ask for a bill after purchasing a product.

 - The main entrance is on Lindsay Street, Kolkata, just off Chowringhee Road.